CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-Coming up in this blog I’ve got some pictures comparing the differences in technique for producing a barista quality super-fine froth for pouring latte art compared to a dryer, airier milk foam for a traditional cappuccino.
-In addition, if you’re on a quest to become a latte art Davinci, get the basics down in this blog, then use the link here to watch our video: “How to Froth and Steam Milk for Latte Art and More”.
+Coming up in this blog, I’ve got some pictures comparing the differences in technique for producing a barista quality, super-fine froth for pouring latte art compared to a dryer, airier milk foam for a traditional cappuccino.
+In addition, if you’re on a quest to become a latte art DaVinci, get the basics down in this blog, then use the link here to watch our video: “How to Froth and Steam Milk for Latte Art and More”.
 With nearly 3 million views, it’s definitely a must-see if milk drinks are your thing.
-It’s classic step-by-step guide to producing great tasting and beautiful milk-based espresso beverages.
+It’s a classic step-by-step guide to producing great tasting and beautiful looking milk-based espresso beverages.
 In that one you’ll learn how to pour latte art including a heart, rosetta, and tulip.

 There are five topics I’ll cover in this video:

 Now in this blog I’ll be focusing on manual steaming, but if you’re using an auto-frothing wand there’s plenty of information here for you as well.
 Beyond that, see these videos on how to get the best from auto-frothing steam wands.